heynemann/pyccuracy/docs/source/actions/page/page_see_title_action.rst

 Raises
 ------
-Raises TestFailedError if the current document's title is not the specified.
+Raises ActionFailedError if the current document's title is not the specified.
 This Exception is captured by Pyccuracy to assert that the test failed.

 Example